 - “The Navy must establish realistic limits regarding the number of ready ships and sailors and, short of combat, not acquiesce to emergent requirements with assets that are not fully ready.”

 - “The Navy must realign and streamline its command and control structures to tightly align responsibility, authority, and accountability.”

-- “Navy leadership at all levels must foster a culture of learning and create the structures and processes that fully embrace this commitment.”119
+- “Navy leadership at all levels must foster a culture of learning and create the structures and processes that fully embrace this commitment.”133

 Scoring the U.S. Navy

 This Index assesses that a battle force consisting of 400 manned ships is required for the U.S. Navy to do what is expected of it today.
-The Navy’s current battle force fleet of 297 ships and intensified operational tempo combine to reveal a Navy that is much too small relative to its tasks.
-The result is a score of “weak,” which is unchanged from the 2021 Index.
-Depending on the Navy’s ability to fund more aggressive growth options and service life extensions, its capacity score could be lower in the next edition of the Index.
+The Navy’s current battle force fleet of 298 ships and intensified operational tempo combine to reveal a service that is much too small relative to its tasks.
+Contributing to a lower assessment is the Navy’s persistent inability to arrest and reverse the continued diminution of its fleet while adversary forces grow in number and capability.
+On its current trajectory, the Navy will shrink further to 280 ships by 2037.
+The result is a score of “very weak,” which is down from the 2022 Index.
+Depending on the Navy’s ability to realize aggressive growth, reverse early decommissioning plans, increase its end strength, and develop creative service life extensions, its capacity score will probably remain “very weak” for the foreseeable future.

 Capability Score: Marginal Trending Toward Weak